survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ![App and vendor bundles after applying `CommonsChunkPlugin`](images/bundle_02.png)

 T> Beyond this, it is possible to define chunks that are loaded dynamically.
-This can be achieved through [require.ensure](https://webpack.github.io/docs/code-splitting.html).
+This can be achieved through [require.ensure or import](https://webpack.js.org/guides/code-splitting-require/).
 We'll cover it in the *Understanding Chunks* chapter.

 ## Loading `dependencies` to a `vendor` Bundle Automatically